bulletmark/edir/README.md

 [![PyPi](https://img.shields.io/pypi/v/edir)](https://pypi.org/project/edir/)
 [![AUR](https://img.shields.io/aur/version/edir)](https://aur.archlinux.org/packages/edir/)

-[edir](http://github.com/bulletmark/edir) is a command line utility to rename, remove, and copy filenames and directories using your text editor.
+[edir][edir] is a command line utility to rename, remove, and copy filenames and directories using your text editor.
 Run it in the current directory and `edir` will open your editor on a list of files and directories in that directory.
 Each item in the directory will appear on its own numbered line.
 These numbers are how `edir` keeps track of what items are changed.
 Delete lines to remove files/directories, edit lines to rename files/directories, or duplicate line numbers to copy files/directories.
 You can also switch pairs of numbers to swap files or directories.
 If run from within a [Git](https://git-scm.com/) repository, `edir` will [use Git](#renames-and-deletes-in-a-git-repository) to rename or remove tracked files/directories.
 You can use a [trash program](#using-trash) to remove files.